Seborrheic Blepharitis Causes & Treatments | EyeLoveCares

 Eyelid inflammation and dandruff of the eyelashes, often caused by Seborrheic Blepharitis, has become very common.
 In past articles, we have talked about how dandruff on the eyelids and irregular oil production from glands can cause posterior blepharitis.
 In this article, we will dive deeper into Seborrheic Blepharitis to find out more possible causes of this disorder.

 American optometrists and ophthalmologists conducted a recent survey that showed around 47 percent of their patients suffer the symptoms of seborrheic blepharitis.
 According to this survey, the symptoms are more common in young people than older people.
 The findings of this survey completely contradict the conventional theories of eyelid inflammation.

 Consulting with your eye doctor for an effective treatment is important for limiting the symptoms before they damage your eyelids completely.

 According to eye doctors, there can be many possible causes of seborrheic blepharitis.
 Some of them are:,

 - Eye allergies caused by eye makeup, contact lenses and eye medications

-Dry eyes and seborrheic blepharitis are often taken place at the same time.
-It may get difficult sometime to identify whether seborrheic blepharitis causes dry eyes or dry eyes cause seborrheic blepharitis.
-As a huge number of patients suffer from these symptoms, many researchers and doctors consider these two conditions is the part of a chronic eye disorder called’ Dry Eye blepharitis syndrome (DEBS).
+Dry eyes and seborrheic blepharitis often take place at the same time.
+It may get difficult sometimes to identify whether seborrheic blepharitis causes dry eyes or dry eyes cause seborrheic blepharitis.
+As a huge number of patients suffer from these symptoms, many researchers and doctors consider these two conditions is the part of a chronic eye disorder called Dry Eye Blepharitis Syndrome (DEBS).

 According to this theory, dry eyes are the late manifestation of seborrheic blepharitis, and if the symptoms of blepharitis are treated, it will also reduce, prevent, or eliminate the symptoms of dry eyes.